|Corzetti, the pasta of Liguria. The coin-like pasta is made with a

 Sauces are typically light and fresh, highlighting the actual pasta

 design.
-Pesto, also a regional Ligurian food commonly used.
+Pesto, also a regional Ligurian food is commonly used.

 During the class you will: